osgirl/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

+= 1.8.1 - 2018-11-28 =
+* New - Option in Admin to rewrite DMN URL and redirect to new one.
+This helps when the user have 404 page problem with "+", " " and "%20" symbols in the URL.

 = 1.8 - 2018-11-26 =
 * New - Add Transaction Type in the backend with two options - Auth and Settle  / Sale, and all logic connected with this option.